 The Flux Factory residency is tailored to American and international artists of varying media and practices.
 We also welcome cultural producers of all stripes, social activists, academics, and anyone who is creative, adventurous, and willing to come to New York City and allow experiences here to influence new bodies of work.
 We are especially keen on artists who have a socially collaborative art practice.

 Residents are selected through our Open Call application process.
-Applications are reviewed by Flux Factory administrators, current residents, and our Advisory Committee (a group of invited cultural producers).
+Applications are reviewed by Flux Factory administrators and current residents.
 Prospective residents with standout applications will undergo an interview via Skype or in-person at Flux Factory, if within a reasonable travel distance.

 Cost, if any, varies for different opportunities.
 See residency call for more information.

 Applications are now closed.
 Please subscribe to our mailing list to keep updated on our next open call.